Excoriate/terragrunt-ref-arch-v3/README.md

 3. Edit `.envrc` files to customize your environment
 4. Run `direnv allow` to load variables

+> [!TIP]
-> **Pro Tip**: Each `.envrc` file includes a section for custom environment variables where you can add project-specific settings.
+> Each `.envrc` file includes a section for custom environment variables where you can add project-specific settings.

 For more detailed information, consult the [Environment Variables Documentation](docs/environment-variables.md).